neektwothousand/neekshell/README.md

 # enable administrative commands
 To use administrative commands you need a text file named `neekshelladmins` inside `neekshellbot` folder with a list of admin IDs, like: [neekshelladmins.example](https://gitlab.com/craftmallus/neekshell-telegrambot/-/blob/master/neekshelladmins.example)

+# denylist and allowlist
+To deny access to a user you need to be a bot admin and denylist an ID using !denylist @username